PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-Ruleset.md

 ```

 By default, PHP_CodeSniffer will look for the following files: `.phpcs.xml`, `phpcs.xml`, `.phpcs.xml.dist`, `phpcs.xml.dist`.
-If you use one of these names for your standard, PHP_CodeSniffer will automatically find anf use it if no `--standard` is provided on the command-line.
+If you use one of these names for your standard, PHP_CodeSniffer will automatically find and use it if no `--standard` is provided on the command-line.

 For projects, it is recommended to use one of the `.dist` filenames.